phi16181/python_prework/README.md

 This is an example of a Numpy array and something we'll be covering a little later.

-Now we use a the mean function from within numpy to obtain the mean of the entire array of numbers as follows:
+Now you use a the mean function from within numpy to obtain the mean of the entire array of numbers as follows:

 ```python
 np.mean(data_one)
 ```

-Notice how we called np to reference the numpy module?
+Notice how you called <b>np</b> to reference the numpy module?

 <b>Now it is your turn!
 Use three predefined functions with <i>math</i> to obtain information about the data stored in the numpy array; note any issues you encounter along the way as comments in your notebook.
 These will serve you well later as lesson learned that you have documented and can reference.</b>